cose-wg/HPKE/draft-ietf-cose-hpke.md

 The keying material derived in HPKE is originally bound to a specific transaction between a specific sender and recipient, in a manner compliant with {{SP800-56A}}.

-Speficically, the KEM and KDF steps in HPKE supply sufficient context information including the recipient and sender public keys, the string "HPKE-v1", the HPKE mode, the specified ciphersuite represented by the combination of KEM, KDF and AEAD algorithm IDs, and the usage label to the key derivation process.
+Specifically, the KEM and KDF steps in HPKE supply sufficient context information including the recipient and sender public keys, the string "HPKE-v1", the HPKE mode, the specified ciphersuite represented by the combination of KEM, KDF and AEAD algorithm IDs, and the usage label to the key derivation process.